chengyucatch/chingchuan-chen.github.com/_posts/2014-07-29-R-data-table-collating-data.md

 <!-- more -->

 It is an estate data which contains housing price and some variables.
-I put data in my [dropbox](https://www.dropbox.com/sm/create/data.rar).
+I put data in my [Google drive].(https://drive.google.com/open?id=0B1UBN4lCLHrVeWRzQ1FHQUoyem8).

 Code: